-Delivering Sex and Relationships Education
+Delivering Relationship and Sex Education

 RSE is taught through a developmental scheme of work to all children across Foundation Stage, Key Stage 1 and Key Stage 2, and links to other aspects of PSHE and Science to equip the children with the skills and attitudes necessary for them to benefit from sex education.
-PSHE throughout the school is supported by use of the SEAL (Social and Emotional Aspects of Learning) Programme.
+PSHE throughout the school is supported by use of the PSHE Association recommended materials.
 We also teach some RSE through other subjects (e.g. Science and PE) where we feel that they contribute significantly to a pupil's knowledge and understanding of their own body and how it is changing and developing.